entur/enki/README.md

 ### Technical details

-User is redirected to Keycloak auth endpoint, and redirected back to OT on success.
+The user is redirected to the Keycloak auth endpoint, and redirected back to OT on success.
 The redirect payload contains a signed JWT, refresh token and idToken.

 - The JWT is a base64-encoded string containing organisation ID, e-mail and roles, and is used in an Authorization header against the APIs.